 Financial technology or Fintech has turned out to be revolutionary in resolving financing issues and leading the paradigm shift in digitising MSMEs.
-India Stack, the digital infrastructure launched to further the concept of a more digital and cashless economy has widened the access of financial services to citizens and MSMEs.
+India Stack, the digital infrastructure launched to further the concept of a more digital and cashless economy has widened the access of financial services to citisens and MSMEs.
 Today, Fintechs provide ingenious solutions that help small businesses become more competitive, streamline their operations, and obtain affordable and effective financial services.
 Fintech solutions have the ability to help MSMEs move past roadblocks and capitalise on novel opportunities for business expansion.

 Along with solving the financing issues for MSMEs, another solution is to shorten their trade receivable days, thereby reducing the external fund requirement for working capital.
-To ensure that corporates make timely payment to MSME vendors, in April 2024, the government modified the existing rule that mandates corporates to settle MSMEs' payments within 45 days.
-As per the new rule of the government, if a buyer fails to settle an invoice raised by an MSME within the stipulated time window, it will be disallowed to deduct that expense from its taxable income, resulting in an increase in its tax liability.
-Further, there is also an increasing awareness of the four TReDS platforms operating in India, Receivables Exchange of India Ltd (RXIL), Invoicemart, M1 Exchange and C2FO.
+There is an increasing awareness of the four TReDS platforms operating in India, Receivables Exchange of India Ltd (RXIL), Invoicemart, M1 Exchange and C2FO.
 With this, MSMEs are beginning to utilise these platforms more aggressively for financing/discounting their trade receivables.